Kruziikrel13/quickshell/changelog/next.md

 ## New Features

 - Added initial implementation of lock screen
-- Added idle services for automatically locking and suspending the computer
+- Added idle service for automatically locking and suspending the computer

 ### Other Features
 - Added laptop battery widget to bar module